 I work because of the fear of the increasing lack of values and the growth of the meaning of money in the world: the commercialism in art, the disappearance of humanism and the increasing of inequality and exploitation.

-I see my role as an artist as a role of an observer, provocateur, problem-setter, poet and promoter of female existence.
+I see my role as an artist as a role of an observer, provocateur, problem-setter, poet and promoter.

 Studied as professional student in Helsinki 1978 – 80.